 My mom’s amazing apple crumb pie is a must for Thanksgiving.
 An easy make ahead dessert that everyone loves.
-Delicious apples in a flaky crust topped with a walnut filled crumble.
+Delicious fall apples baked in a flaky crust topped with a walnut filled crumble.

 It’s not the most beautiful pie in the world, but the flavors are just perfect and remind me of home.
 Slightly tart apples that are topped with a brown sugar and butter crumble.
 It can’t be beat for Thanksgiving except maybe with a praline topped pumpkin pie.
 No reason you can’t serve both!

 You might not think of adding walnuts to a fruit pie, but mixing them with the crumble gives the sweet topping a nice crunch along with adding that rich nutty flavor.
 You’ll get a great combination of flavors and textures in this pie.